nTh0rn/nth0rn.github.io/content/articles/fls_test.md

 # Conclusion
-Thank you for reading!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thank you for reading!
 Another possible use of the FLS Test is diagonal-line counting, as originally conceptualized by my fellow contributor, [Fernando Guadarrama](https://inspirehep.net/authors/2577036).
 Check out my article on a [diagonally wrapping traversal algorithm](/articles/diagonal_traversal) for a possible diagonal FLS Test implementation.
 Also be sure to check out the original paper I wrote this for [here](https://arxiv.org/abs/2404.09395).